Bail Bond Financing & Payment Plans in NC

 how much is an immigration bond

 Bail bondsmen are among the few industries offering 100% interest-free “loans” to the public.
-Most bondsmen like Apex Bail Bonds don’t charge any interest for the remainder of the bail bond when they finance or offer a payment plan.
+Most bondsmen, like Apex Bail Bonds, don’t charge any interest for the remainder of the bail bond when they finance or offer a payment plan.

-For example, most bail enforcement agents charge a similar percentage of the bond to apprehend a fugitive for the bondsman.
 If the bondsman financed the bond and never collected that amount, then they are absorbing a loss just to hire a bail enforcement agent (or two) to turn it over to.
 This doesn’t consider the potential loss if the bond is forfeited.

 Bail bond agents like Apex Bail Bonds are often more willing to finance when the co-signer has a proven employment track record.
 Often, the credit score is unimportant if the co-signer has been employed for 12 consecutive months or longer at the same job.
 This sets bail bondsmen apart from other lenders who are more likely to scrutinize an individual’s credit score and credit history.

-Bondsmen are also more likely to finance a bond if a collateral is posted.
 This can mean physically handing over property for the bondsman to hold or using a title lien or deed of trust.

 If you have a car title, the bondsman may take it as collateral and place a temporary lien on the vehicle.
 Once the case has been disposed of, the bail agency can release the lien by signing it back to you.